Dynamic substructuring: Substructuring in the frequency domain

-The receptance matrix $\mathbf Y(\omega)$ contains the frequency response functions (FRFs) of the structure which describe the displacement response to a unit input force.
-Other variants of the receptance matrix are the mobility and accelerance matrix, which respectively describe the velocity and acceleration response.
+The receptance matrix $\mathbf Y(\omega)$ contains the frequency response functions (FRFs) of the structure which describe the displacement response to a unit harmonic input force.
+It is the dynamic equivalent of the flexibility matrix in statics.
+Similar to the receptance matrix are the mobility and accelerance matrices, which respectively describe the velocity and acceleration response to unit harmonic forcing.
+FRF matrices are more readily obtained from physical measurements than dynamic stiffness and may be preferred in practice for this reason.
 The elements of the dynamic stiffness (or impedance in general) and receptance (or admittance in general) matrix are defined as follows: